lcihaeon/clarity-kata/Solution-discovery/1-existing-system-components.md

 ## Services

 There are three groups of existing services.
-For services that can benefit from Gen AI integration, I've marked them with an asterisk.
+For services that can benefit from Gen AI integration, we've marked them with an asterisk.

 ### Existing Administrative Architecture